Here is the Ultimate Guide to HBDI ® – Herrmann Brain Dominance Instrument:

 We use this brain profile for Executive Coaching, Team Building, and for some clients, to help every Learner as they progress through their training.

 For Executive Coaching we find that using HBDI ® helps us to coach more effectively because we understand the individual better, and to help the coachee understand themselves better.
-Plus, by both the coach and coachee understanding the model it provides a platform to discuss giving better feedback, communicating better, leading teams better, and much more.
+Understanding the model provides a platform to give better feedback, communicating and leading teams better, and more.

 For Team Building we find that using HBDI ® helps the team to particularly achieve 3 of the 7 essential qualities of the Team work competency framework.
 These 3 are (E) Trustworthy relationships, (F) Excellent communication, and (G) Feeding back to each other.